splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 Import a JSON file generated from Google Chrome Recorder
 ============================================================

-To simplify the test creation process, make a screen recording using Google Chrome Recorder.
+To simplify the test creation process, make a recording using Google Chrome Recorder.
 Then, import the JSON file to Splunk Synthetic Monitoring to automatically import the steps in the workflow instead of adding each individual interaction you want to track.
-Screen recordings are especially helpful for complex user flows, or tests that have a large number of steps.
+Recordings are especially helpful for complex user flows, or tests that have a large number of steps.

 Create a Google Chrome Recorder JSON file